victorbjafet/victorbjafet/README.md

 - [Improved ease of use Skyward attendance checker](https://github.com/victorbjafet/absences)

 Project plans:
+- Create a much better autoscout program for my FRC team 2383 (based on the pre-existing Google Sheets atrocity)
 - Fix the broken answer functionality in the edpuzzle-answers bookmarklet ([my very terrible and underprepared first attempt](https://github.com/victorbjafet/edpuzzle-answers))
 - Wiimote Emulation over bluetooth on an ESP32? (very ambitious, but summer is almost here and three ESP32s are on the way :3) (upon [further investigation](https://chatgpt.com/share/680f3d27-e998-800e-b116-d6cd8855c7af), this seems REALLY ambitious and I may be looking into a Pi Zero –which I've been meaning to get my hands on for a while now– if I'm really gonna do this... 😅)